Commenting on a paper

 To comment on a paper published in the interactive scientific journal Nonlinear Processes in Geophysics (NPG) or in its discussion forum Nonlinear Processes in Geophysics Discussions (NPGD), please choose one of the following two options:

 Short Comments can be submitted by every registered member of the scientific community (free registration is accessible via the login link).
-They are restricted to a maximum length of 10 pages and have to be submitted within 8 weeks after publication of the discussion paper in NPGD.
+They should usually not be longer than 10 pages and have to be submitted within 8 weeks after publication of the discussion paper in NPGD.
 For details see Interactive Public Discussion.

 If you would like to contribute a peer-reviewed comment or reply, which continues the discussion of a scientific paper beyond the limits of immediate interactive discussion in NPGD, please be aware of the Manuscript Preparation.